dormrod/Maths_Problems/README.md

 3) Find the largest prime factor of a large number
 4) Find the largest palindrome made from the product of two N-digit numbers
 5) Find the smallest positive number that is evenly divisible by all of the numbers from 1 to N
+6) Find the difference between the sum of squares and the square of the sum of N natural numbers
+7) Find the Nth prime